FelixAugenstein/ibm-cloud-watson-intro/README.md

 ![IBM-Watson-CIMON-gif](https://www.ibm.com/thought-leadership/smart/ai-in-space-xp/src/img/loader_iss.gif)

+In case you wonder who the guy in the picture is, it is CIMON!
+To learn more about CIMON click [here](https://www.ibm.com/thought-leadership/smart/ai-in-space-xp/).

 ### Getting started:
 - Sign up for an [IBM Cloud account](https://ibm.biz/BdqtJi)
 - Getting started with [IBM Cloud & Cloud Docs](https://cloud.ibm.com/docs)